KleberVales/english-study/README.md

    - Don't worry about making mistakes—they are an essential part of learning.
    - The team will make a final decision regarding the project budget tomorrow.
    - He always manages to make everyone laugh, even on a long day.

+- Do (actions, tasks, routines, or general activities)

 ### 3.2 Have

 ## 4. Preposition